Technical Courses

 Instructor,

-dive shop or resort
+dive shop or resort.

 Prerequisites

-(or hold a qualifying certification from
+PADI Rescue Diver (or hold a qualifying certification from

 another organization and having proof of CPR and first aid

-training with the previous two years).
+training with the previous two years).- Be certified as a

-(or hold a qualifying certification from another
+Tec 50 (or hold a qualifying certification from another

-• Be at least 18 years old.
+organization). - Be at least 18 years old.

-• Have logged at least 100
+- Have logged at least 100

-• Have a
+dives. - Have a

-signed by your physician.
+medical form signed by your physician.

 Tec Trimix Diver Course